AliceHincu/Theory-Concepts/Keys - Types.md

 In the COMPANY database example below, DepartmentID is the foreign key:

 Employee(EID, First Name, Last Name, SIN, Address, Phone, BirthDate, Salary, **_DepartmentID_**)

+Possible actions for a foreign key:
+• NO ACTION   - the operation is not allowed if it violates integrity constraints
+• SET NULL    - the foreign key value is set to null
+• SET DEFAULT - the foreign key value is set to the default value
+• CASCADE     - the delete / update is performed on the parent table(where FK is the primary key), but it generates corresponding deletes / updates in the child table(where the FK is)